SajalNeetable/leadiq-landing-page/Selling Your Prospects On Their Dreams with the Magician Archetype.md

 One example that always comes to mind is a campaign WestJet Airlines did a few years back.

 WestJet went and asked passengers on a flight what they wanted for Christmas.
 When passengers landed at their destinations, they had gifts delivered to all of them on the baggage claim carousel.

+<iframe width="1080" height="608" src="https://www.youtube.com/embed/zIEIvi2MuEk" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+If you want to go above and beyond for your customers, and talk about these experiences and beliefs in your sales content, this a good archetype for you.